Uncertainty Quantification via Neural Posterior Principal Components: Appendices

-\paragraph{Gaussian covariance approximation} Works that are particularly related to the approach presented here are \citep{dorta2018structured} and \citep{meng2021estimating}.
-Specifically, \citet{dorta2018structured} proposed to model the output posterior with a correlated Gaussian, and approximated the precision matrix using the factorization \(\vec{\Lambda}=\vec{L}\vec{L}^{\top}\), where \(\vec{L}\) is a lower triangular matrix with predefined sparsity patterns capturing short-term correlations.
-The matrix \(\vec{L}\) is then learned during training using a maximum likelihood objective.
-Similarly, \citep{meng2021estimating} suggested approximating the posterior covariance matrix using a low-rank factorization involving second-order scores.
-However, the main drawback of these works is their limited ability to generalize to high-resolution RGB images while efficiently capturing long-range correlations \citep{dorta2018training}.
+\paragraph{Gaussian covariance approximation} Works that are particularly related to the approach presented here are \citep{dorta2018structured}, \citep{monteiro2020stochastic} and \citep{meng2021estimating}.
+Specifically, \citet{dorta2018structured} proposed to model the output posterior with a correlated Gaussian, and approximated the precision matrix using the factorization \(\vec{\Lambda}=\mathbf{L}\mathbf{L}^{\top}\), where \(\mathbf{L}\) is a lower triangular matrix with predefined sparsity patterns capturing short-term correlations.
+The matrix \(\mathbf{L}\) is then learned during training using a maximum likelihood objective.
+Similarly, \citep{monteiro2020stochastic} and \citep{meng2021estimating} suggested approximating the posterior covariance matrix using a low-rank factorization with the latter involving second-order scores.
+However, the main drawback of \citep{dorta2018structured} and \citep{meng2021estimating} is their limited ability to generalize to high-resolution RGB images while efficiently capturing long-range correlations \citep{dorta2018training}.
+Additionally, \citep{monteiro2020stochastic} is limited by training instability, limiting its applicability to image segmentation.
 In contrast, our method directly estimates eigenvectors of the covariance matrix without the need for explicitly storing the covariance matrix in memory during training as in \citep{meng2021estimating}.
-This enables us to seamlessly generalize to high-resolution RGB images with less expensive training steps.
+This enables us to seamlessly generalize to arbitrary inverse problems and high-resolution RGB images with more stable and less expensive training steps.